Tucker Carlson’s downplaying of white supremacy reinvigorates year-long boycott effort

 Media Matters published a timeline in October 2018 (which it continually updates) documenting what it considers racist statements going back to Carlson’s tenure at MSNBC in 2007, with more recent examples that it says cross over to white supremacy.

-Tucker Carlson became a more prominent figure for the organization’s efforts last summer, says Carusone, when he says they saw more influence from far-right communities like 4Chan and 8Chan and pro-Trump subreddit r/The_Donald.
+Tucker Carlson became a more prominent figure for the organization’s efforts last summer, says Carusone, when he says they saw more influence from far-right communities on 4Chan and 8Chan and pro-Trump subreddit r/The_Donald.
 “That became a thing that we started to weave into our materials to media buyers,” says Carusone.

+“Tucker was actually the fixture of much of our conversations with media buyers in April and May because they started to see a lot of his programming … as being extraordinarily racially charged and racist,” says Carusone.

-Media Matters has a long heritage of ad-boycott campaigns, including against current top Fox host Sean Hannity and ousted host Bill O’Reilly.
+Media Matters has a long history of ad-boycott campaigns, including against current top Fox host Sean Hannity and ousted host Bill O’Reilly.

 Color Of Change, which describes itself as an “online racial justice organization,” was also a major force behind the O’Reilly campaign.
-It has launched a similar campaign against Tucker Carlson and fellow Fox personality Laura Ingraham, with an online petition calling for an advertiser boycott.
+It has launched a similar campaign against Carlson and fellow Fox News personality Laura Ingraham, with an online petition calling for an advertiser boycott.

 Matt Rivitz agrees that there are systemic issues.
 “It’s hard to pin it all on Carlson when the whole network seems to be okay with it and encourages it,” he says about racist sentiments.